Flu and colds, can infrared sauna help?

 How can an infrared sauna help against colds or flu?

 Both colds and flu are caused by viruses.
 However, a cold can usually be solved by yourself, by drinking plenty of fluids, vitamin C and resting well.
 On the other hand, the flu often needs to be treated by doctor and a medicine is likely to be prescribed to tackle the flu virus.
 Symptoms of the common cold include: sore throat, runny nose, congestion, sneezing and coughing.
 Flu has all these symptoms, but also includes headache, muscle pain and fever.
 Fever is part of the body's natural healing process.
 Although uncomfortable, fever is an important way your body signals that something is wrong.
 It triggers the immune system to get your body better quickly.
 Recent studies have found that people who regularly use the infrared cabin or sauna get fewer colds and flu than the average.
 This improvement is probably achieved through a better working immune system.
 But clinical studies are not yet 100% certain about this.
+Still, many wellness experts suggest that consistent infrared sauna use may reduce the frequency of cold and flu episodes by boosting the immune system naturally.
+This shows that regular infrared sauna use can support the immune system and may lead to fewer viral infections over time.

 Increased body temperature through infrared heat

 The infrared sauna creates an artificial fever state that helps the body fight off the common cold or flu.
 When you sit in your sauna with the flu, your skin temperature rises to 40°C and your internal body temperature rises to around 38°C. This process is known as hyperthermia.
 In fact, using heat for healing and specifically for colds has long been an effective natural remedy for curing colds and flu.
 You do need to be careful about using the sauna when you already have a fever.
 In fact, if you have a fever, we recommend temporarily not using the infrared sauna (and normal sauna).
 This is because your body temperature is already elevated.
+That's why it's better to wait until your fever has subsided before resuming sauna sessions, to avoid putting additional stress on your system.
+This temporary increase in body temperature also activates sweat glands, which supports detoxification and may offer temporary relief from symptoms like congestion and body aches.
+Understanding how to correctly operate your infrared sauna ensures a safe and effective experience, especially when you're feeling under the weather.

 Increased heart rate and circulation

 Being in an infrared sauna during a cold increases blood flow.
 Heat opens blood vessels so that more blood can be transported easily.
 This easier transport of blood means the immune cells that are also carried in your blood can reach the infection faster and help you fight off the cold or flu faster.
+Increased circulation also means more oxygen is delivered to your brain, which may help reduce fatigue and support energy recovery.
+So not only are you getting a moment of relaxation, you're also giving your immune cells a helpful boost right when your body needs it most.
+Thanks to increased blood circulation, your respiratory system may benefit too, as open airways help loosen mucus and ease breathing.

 What researchers discovered about infrared heat